 - Only 34% allow users to easily iterate on their query by pre-filling it in the search field on the results page.

-Problems with Shopify default site navigation and search
+Problems with the default Shopify navigation and search

-Although we love Shopify for its ease of use and flexibility, occasionally we can come across a requirement that is beyond its capabilities, especially when it comes to navigation and product search function.
+We love Shopify for its ease of use and flexibility.
+However, occasionally we can come across a requirement that is beyond its capabilities, especially when it comes to navigation and product search function.

-Shopify has a basic navigation system that allows you to create menus or link lists to help your customers locate what they’re looking for in your online store.
+Shopify has a basic navigation system.
+It allows you to create menus or link lists to help your customers locate what they’re looking for in your online store.
 You can customize the main menu based on your product categories and use the footer menu is for additional requirements.
 The navigation menu allows you to categorize your products into collections.

 The basic navigation menus on Shopify